-TUTMAN LLP, the ACD of the Company, is the person responsible for the information contained in this Prospectus.
-To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the FCA Rules to be included in it.
+The Authorised Corporate Director ('ACD'), TUTMAN LLP, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
+The ACD accepts responsibility accordingly.

-The Depositary is not a person responsible for the information contained in this Prospectus and accordingly does not accept any responsibility therefor under the FCA Rules or otherwise.
+The Depositary is not responsible for the information contained in this Prospectus and accordingly does not accept any responsibility therefor under the FCA Rules or otherwise.

 The distribution of this Prospectus and supplementary documentation and the offering of Shares may be restricted in certain countries.
-Any person wishing to apply for Shares should inform themselves as to the requirements within his own country for transactions in Shares, any applicable exchange control regulations and the tax consequences of any transaction in Shares.

-The Shares have not been and will not be registered under the 1933 Act or the securities laws of the United States.
-The Shares may not be offered or sold directly or indirectly in the United States or to or for the account or benefit of any US Person or in a transaction not subject to the regulatory requirements of, the 1933 Act and any applicable state securities laws.
-Any re-offer or resale of any of the Shares in the United States or to US Persons may constitute a violation of US law.
+Any person wishing to apply for Shares should inform themselves as to the requirements within their own country for transactions in Shares, any applicable exchange control regulations and the tax consequences of any transaction in Shares.
+The Shares have not been and will not be registered under the 1933 Act, as amended.
+They may not be offered or sold directly or indirectly in the United States or offered or sold to US persons.
 The Company have not been and will not be registered under the 1940 Act and investors will not be entitled to the benefit of registration.